Emerging Leaders Academy

 Stops will cover all things agriculture, including research, transportation, processing, products, equipment, education, livestock, food and consumer issues.

-Phase 3: Dates TBD — Mentoring and professional development
+Phase 3: 2018 dates TBD — Mentoring and professional development

 Each participant will choose an organization about which she or he would like to learn more and accompany a current farmer-leader to one of its events.
 The goal will be to gain more in-depth experience and insight into industry involvement.